 I’m often asked by beginner cake decorators “Why Madeira cakes, can I not use a carrot cake or a Victoria sponge?”
 The answer is you can use any cake you like, especially as you become more experienced.
 However, as a beginner, I suggest you use Madeira.
 The reasons for this are two-fold.

 Why Madeira cakes – two reasons:

-- Firstly a soft cake, such as a Victoria sponge will be tricky to carve and won’t hold its shape so well when iced.
-We have seen examples of ‘crumpled’ icing where the weight of the icing has caused the cake to literally squash down.
-This is especially important with the ball shaped cakes.
+Firstly a soft cake, such as a Victoria sponge, will be more tricky to carve and won’t hold its shape so well when iced.
+Over the years I’ve seen plenty of examples of ‘crumpled’ icing.
+This happens when the weight of the icing has caused the cake to literally sink into itself.
+This is especially important with ball-shaped cakes.

-So the Madeira and Chocolate Cake recipes that you see in Lindy’s books are those that she recommends to give a firm sponge perfect for carving and covering and also will last up to 2 weeks.
-These cakes will also freeze well (un-iced) for up to a month and will be fresh when defrosted.
+If you have any of my cake books you will know that I always include Madeira cake and a couple of my favourite Chocolate Cake recipes.
+I recommend them as they not only taste delicious but also give you a firm sponge.
+One perfect for carving and covering that will also last up to 2 weeks.
+These cakes freeze well for up to a month and will be fresh when defrosted.

-We are not saying that these are the only recipes that will work, but they are the recipes that we trust to give great results.
+I’m not saying these are the only recipes you should use, but they are the recipes that I trust to give beginners great results.
 Perhaps you have some fab recipes that you are happy to share?